robertherdzik/RHPlaceholder/README.md

 [![Language](http://img.shields.io/badge/language-swift-brightgreen.svg?style=flat)](https://developer.apple.com/swift)

 # RHPlaceholder 💾
-Because tradicional `loading view` like `UIActivityIndicatorView` or similar one are noo longer so trendy (Facebook or Instagram apps are moving away from this traditional approach in favour of loading way which is offered by this library), I decided to create very simple library which will give you oportunity to have it in your great project without big effort! 🍕
+Because tradicional `loading view` like `UIActivityIndicatorView` or similar one are noo longer so trendy (Facebook or Instagram apps are moving away from these approaches), I decided to create very simple library which will give you oportunity to have Facebook or Instagram 'view loading state' in your great project without big effort 💥! 🍕

 ## Play with it 😎
 TBC